-- 1. Whenever a Height Overlay Zone (S) has been applied to allow a structure to exceed two stories in height, the front, side and rear yards shall be increased by 2 1⁄2 feet for each story in excess of two stories, e3xcept as otherwise stated in this footnote.
-No building or building portions of two stories or higher may be located within 5035 feet of any side or rear property line that abuts property in the RA-5, RC, RR, RE or R-1 Zone, in such instance for each story in excess of two, the setback shall be increased by 1015-feet. - 2.
-For a development of three acres or greater, up to 60 percent of the units may be in buildings up to three stories, 40-feet maximum height subject to Planning Commission Approval Community & Economic Development Director review and approval. - 3.
-3525-foot fully landscaped front yards are required along all arterial streets, 88-feet wide or greater as shown on the Circulation Map of the City's General Plan.
-This setback may be reduced to 25-feet for single-story multiple-family development along arterial streets. - 4.
+- Whenever a Height Overlay Zone (S) has been applied to allow a structure to exceed two stories in height, the front, side and rear yards shall be increased by 2 1⁄2 feet for each story in excess of two stories, except as otherwise stated in this footnote.
+No building or building portions of two stories or higher may be located within 35 feet of any side or rear property line that abuts property in the RA-5, RC, RR, RE or R-1 Zone, in such instance for each story in excess of two, the setback shall be increased by 15-feet. - 2.
+For a development of three acres or greater, up to 60 percent of the units may be in buildings up to three stories, 40-feet maximum height subject to Community & Economic Development Director review and approval. - 25-foot fully landscaped front yards for R-3 Zones, and 15-foot fully landscaped front yards for the R-4 Zone are required along all arterial streets, 88-feet wide or greater as shown on the Circulation Map of the City's General Plan. - 4.
 Refer to Chapter 19.560 (Building Height Measurement) for height measurements and exceptions to height limits. - 5.
 See Section 18.210.080 (Lots) and Article X (Definitions) for exemptions for cul-de-sac lots and knuckle lots.